Home

 1. Stop the Bleeding - If your dog is bleeding from a simple scratch or a wound that is under 1/2 inch in length, apply pressure using a sterile lint free bandage, gauze squares if you a clean cloth if that is all you have.

-2. Clean the Wound - The wound should be flushed with either sotonic saline, Chlorhexidine diacetate 0.05% ((Nolvasan)) or Betadine 10% solution (not as affective against all bacteria).
+2. Clean the Wound - The wound should be flushed with either isotonic saline, Chlorhexidine diacetate 0.05%, Nolvasan, or Betadine 10% solution (not as effective against all bacteria).
 If it looks like the wound will not close or the skin that is closing the wound looks pale or wrong, then you should take your dog to a veterinarian for stitches.
 Small wounds can be helped with a topical cream such as Furacin, Silvadene or antibiotic such as bacitracin, neomycin and polymyxin B (triple antibiotic).
 These can be placed on the wound or can be put on the gauze first and then placed on the wound.
+Do not use hydrogen peroxide as this will keep the blood from clotting in the wound.

 3. Wound Irrigation - After using Nolvasan or Betadine, you need to flush the wound with water (your can add a drop of Betadine or Nolvasan).
-The wound should be "lavaged" or rinsed using a First Aid Bulb Syringe, water pik, large syringe, kitchen sprayer or controlled stream from a hose.
+The wound should be "lavaged" or rinsed using a Bulb Syringe, water pik, large syringe, kitchen sprayer or controlled stream from a hose.
 The goal is to clean dirt out vs. forcing it in.

 4. Protect the wound if needed - If treating at home, bandages should be used to protect the wound area.
 Bandages should be wrapped around your dogs body and then taped from the end of the bandage to the rest of the bandage to keep it closed.
 Initially a "wet to dry" bandage (a bandage with a layer of saline soaked bandage) should be used.
 Once healing commences switch to a dry to dray bandage.
 The bandage should be changed 1x per day.
 Not all areas are easy to bandage.
 Use a bandage or Shirt if your dog is licking the wound.